zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback2-rootreferences2-method.md

 ## <a name="parameters"></a>Parameter
  `cRootRefs`
- [in] Die Anzahl der Elemente in der `rootRefIds`, `rootKinds`, `rootFlags`, und `rootIds` Arrays.
+ [in] The number of elements in the `rootRefIds`, `rootKinds`, `rootFlags`, and `rootIds` arrays.

  `rootRefIds`
- [in] Ein Array von Objekt-IDs, von denen jeder entweder ein statisches Objekt oder ein Objekt im Stapel verweist.
-Elemente in der `rootKinds` Angaben zum Klassifizieren der entsprechenden Elemente im Array der `rootRefIds` Array.
+ [in] An array of object IDs, each of which references either a static object or an object on the stack.
+Elements in the `rootKinds` array provide information to classify corresponding elements in the `rootRefIds` array.

  `rootKinds`
- [in] Ein Array von [COR_PRF_GC_ROOT_KIND](../../../../docs/framework/unmanaged-api/profiling/cor-prf-gc-root-kind-enumeration.md) Werte, die den Typ der Garbage Collection-Stamm angeben.
+ [in] An array of [COR_PRF_GC_ROOT_KIND](../../../../docs/framework/unmanaged-api/profiling/cor-prf-gc-root-kind-enumeration.md) values that indicate the type of the garbage collection root.

  `rootFlags`
- [in] Ein Array von [COR_PRF_GC_ROOT_FLAGS](../../../../docs/framework/unmanaged-api/profiling/cor-prf-gc-root-flags-enumeration.md) Werte, die die Eigenschaften einer Garbage Collection-Stamm zu beschreiben.
+ [in] An array of [COR_PRF_GC_ROOT_FLAGS](../../../../docs/framework/unmanaged-api/profiling/cor-prf-gc-root-flags-enumeration.md) values that describe the properties of a garbage collection root.

  `rootIds`
- [in] Ein Array von UINT_PTR Werten, die in eine ganze Zahl, die zusätzliche Informationen über die Garbage Collection-Stamm, abhängig vom Wert enthält die `rootKinds` Parameter.
+ [in] An array of UINT_PTR values that point to an integer that contains additional information about the garbage collection root, depending on the value of the `rootKinds` parameter.

- Wenn der Typ des Stamms eines Stapels ist, ist der Stamm-ID für die Funktion, die die Variable enthält.
-Wenn die Stamm-ID 0 ist, ist die Funktion eine unbenannte Funktion, die intern für die CLR ist.
-Wenn der Typ des Stamms ein Handle ist, ist der Stamm-ID für die Garbage Collection-Handle.
-Für die anderen Stammreferenztypen die ID ist ein nicht transparenter Wert und ignoriert werden sollen.
+ If the type of the root is a stack, the root ID is for the function that contains the variable.
+If that root ID is 0, the function is an unnamed function that is internal to the CLR.
+If the type of the root is a handle, the root ID is for the garbage collection handle.
+For the other root types, the ID is an opaque value and should be ignored.

 ## <a name="remarks"></a>Hinweise
- Die `rootRefIds`, `rootKinds`, `rootFlags`, und `rootIds` Arrays sind parallele Arrays.
-D. h. `rootRefIds[i]`, `rootKinds[i]`, `rootFlags[i]`, und `rootIds[i]` betreffen alle den gleichen Stamm.
+ The `rootRefIds`, `rootKinds`, `rootFlags`, and `rootIds` arrays are parallel arrays.
+That is, `rootRefIds[i]`, `rootKinds[i]`, `rootFlags[i]`, and `rootIds[i]` all concern the same root.

- Beide `RootReferences` und `RootReferences2` werden aufgerufen, um den Profiler zu benachrichtigen.
-Profiler implementieren normalerweise eine Methode oder die andere, aber nicht beides, da die Informationen in übergeben `RootReferences2` ist eine Obermenge der, die übergebene `RootReferences`.
+ Both `RootReferences` and `RootReferences2` are called to notify the profiler.
+Profilers will normally implement one method or the other, but not both, because the information passed in `RootReferences2` is a superset of that passed in `RootReferences`.

- Es ist möglich, dass Einträge in `rootRefIds` gleich 0 (null), das bedeutet, dass der entsprechende Stammverweis null ist, und nicht auf ein Objekt auf dem verwalteten Heap verweist.
+ It is possible for entries in `rootRefIds` to be zero, which implies that the corresponding root reference is null and does not refer to an object on the managed heap.

- Die Objekt-IDs von zurückgegebenen `RootReferences2` sind nicht während des Rückrufs selbst gültig, da die Garbagecollection in der Mitte Verschieben von Objekten von alten Adressen auf neue Adressen werden kann.
+ The object IDs returned by `RootReferences2` are not valid during the callback itself, because the garbage collection might be in the middle of moving objects from old addresses to new addresses.
 Deshalb sollten Profiler nicht versuchen, Objekte während eines `RootReferences2`-Aufrufs zu überprüfen.
-Wenn [ICorProfilerCallback2:: GarbageCollectionFinished](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback2-garbagecollectionfinished-method.md) wird aufgerufen, alle Objekte an die neuen Speicherorte verschoben wurden und problemlos überprüft werden kann.
+When [ICorProfilerCallback2::GarbageCollectionFinished](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback2-garbagecollectionfinished-method.md) is called, all objects have been moved to their new locations and can be safely inspected.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h